indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Level 5 felony: An offender can be charged with this if they have prior OWI convictions that involved accidents that caused death or severe bodily injuries.
 The court penalizes this offense with a jail term between a year and six years.
 This can be combined with a possible fine of $10000.

-• Level 4 felony: This occurs when an OWI incident causes a person’s death or the victim suffers catastrophic bodily injuries from the accident.
-The penalties include a jail sentence between two years to twelve years and a potential fine of up to $10000.
+• Level 4 felony: This occurs when an OWI incident causes a person’s death, or the victim suffers catastrophic bodily injuries from the accident.
+The penalties include a jail sentence between two and twelve years and a potential fine of up to $10000.

-• Administrative Penalties: The Indiana BMV also punishes drivers with OWI conviction.
-Such punishments are the total loss of driving privileges due to license suspension/revocation, restricted driving privileges, and the use of an ignition interlock device on a vehicle.
+• Administrative Penalties: The Indiana BMV also punishes drivers with OWI convictions.
+Such punishments are the total loss of driving privileges due to license suspension/revocation, restricted driving privileges, and using an ignition interlock device on a vehicle.

 How Long Does an OWI Stay on Your Record in Indiana?